nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 4.
 Once the string of all applicant names is formed, `CommandResult` is initialized with this string as argument and returned.

+The following sequence diagram shows how the find operation works.
 ![images](images/FindCommandSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: